Is there going to be a 2023 training camp?

 Pricing

 All prices are in US dollars.
 Payment will be done through paypal with 50% due at time of registration and 50% due one month before.
-Cancellations with a full refund are allowed until one month prior (June 4th).
-Cancellations after that will incur a 20% cancellation fee.
+Cancellations with 10% fee are allowed until one month prior.
+Cancellations after that will incur a 50% fee.

-If you have any questions, or want to sign up email Becky at: chinabecky(at)gmail(dot)com and I will respond quickly.
-Registration will close June 4th, 2020, or when we reach 10 people, whichever comes first.
+If you have any questions, or want to sign up email Becky at: chinabecky(at)gmail(dot)com and I will respond quickly (though please remember I’m in a different time zone!) .
+Registration will close May 1st, 2025 or when we reach 10 people, whichever comes first.
+The camp sold out within a week last time, so please contact me quickly if you are considering going.

-We all get busy and have other priorities in life, but for one week you can forget all that and spend a week in a foreign country playing and training badminton with other badminton lovers!
-The whole purpose of this is to unite badminton lovers with coaches and dedicated time to ourselves so we can focus and make improvements.
+We all get busy and have other priorities in life, but for one week you can forget all that and travel while playing and training badminton with other badminton lovers!
+The whole purpose of this is to unite badminton lovers and dedicated time to ourselves so we can focus and make improvements.
 Basically just a fun time eat, breath and sleep badminton.
-Plus, when you go home you can brag to your club members that you trained in China, heh heh.
+Then you can go home and brag to your club members that you trained in China, heh heh.